oskariorg/sample-configs/jetty-9/Howto.md

 - Download the driver .jar-file from https://jdbc.postgresql.org/download.html (tested with JDBC 4.2 Postgresql Driver, Version 42.2.5)
 - Place the driver in {JETTY_BASE}/lib/ext/postgresql-42.2.5.jar

-##### 4) Add configuration to serve Oskari frontend files
+##### 4) Add configuration to serve Oskari application frontend files

 - add oskari-front.xml to {JETTY_BASE}/webapps/
-- run 'git clone https://github.com/oskariorg/oskari-frontend' in {JETTY_BASE}
+- run 'git clone https://github.com/oskariorg/sample-application' in {JETTY_BASE}
-- after clone you have for example a file in {JETTY_BASE}/oskari-frontend/ReleaseNotes.md
+- after clone you have for example a file in {JETTY_BASE}/sample-application/README.md
 - optionally modify 'resourceBase' in oskari-front.xml to point to a location where Oskari frontend files are located
 - run 'npm install' in the oskari-frontend folder to install build tools and libraries
 - run 'npm run build' in the oskari-frontend folder to create a browser compatible client